We Are… Penn State

 Nittany Notes:

 The “We Are… Penn State” cheer is commemorated with a mirrored sculpture along Curtin Road across from the Bryce Jordan Center (see photo above from April 2024).
 The sculpture of polished stainless steel first appeared on campus in 2015.
-It is the creation of Jonathan Cramer (PSU Class of 1994) and is a gift of the Penn State Class of 2013.
+It is the creation of Jonathan Cramer (PSU Class of 1994, BFA in Art) and is a gift of the Penn State Class of 2013.
+The steel was donated by ATI Materials.